Have a read on below at some quick stats and facts on the Miami Marlins to get you started:

 They finished second in the regular season which gave them a shot in the NLCS in which they won over Chicago Cubs in a clean sweep as they progressed to the NLDS where they fell to the Atlanta Braves in straight matches going down 3-0.

-If you are a fan of the Miami Marlins, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Marlins have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Miami Marlins, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Miami Marlins have the star power to make it all the way to the World Series in 2022?

 Coming into his 11th season as a Major League Baseball manager, Don Mattingly currently has a 770-783 regular season win-loss record in charge of the Los Angeles Dodgers and now the Miami Marlins.